Skip to Content

 What causes stress urinary incontinence (SUI)?

-Over 60% of adult women experience urinary incontinence, over 37% of them experience SUI.1
+More than 60% of adult women in the US experience urinary incontinence and over 37% of them suffer from stress urinary incontinence (SUI).1

 Causes of stress urinary incontinence